sylvaindeschenes/sylvaindeschenes.github.io/readme.md

 Current speed performances: Google PageSpeed 89/100, Pindom Website Speed Test: 94 grade, GTmetirx 95%

-Feel free to clone it and modify it at your wishes [Clone or download the code here](https://github.com/sylvaindeschenes/sylvaindeschenes.github.io)
+Feel free to clone it and modify it at your wishes.
+[Clone or download the code here.](https://github.com/sylvaindeschenes/sylvaindeschenes.github.io)

 ## Credits